 According to our research, visionaries are more likely to form partnerships because they have the process and governance maturity needed to build and run them effectively.
-It’s the same reason companies that invest in architecture and data management are more likely to support APIs with external services.
-Visionaries also have experience building partnerships and understand the multi-faceted value of a good partnership, so they are more likely to pursue and forge additional partnerships when opportunities arise.
+It’s the same reason companies that invest in architecture and data management are more likely to support API interfaces with external services.
+Visionaries also have experience building partnerships and understand the multifaceted value of a good partnership, so they are more likely to pursue and forge additional partnerships when opportunities arise.

-Logistics visionaries’ digital accomplishments also give them a better appreciation for the unique capabilities that partners bring to the table.
-When it comes to the vast world of technology, visionaries who develop certain technical skills also tend to learn that they cannot be experts at everything.
-Instead, they recognize the value of focusing on their core competencies and gaining access to other expertise through mutually-beneficial partnerships.
+Visionaries’ digital accomplishments also give them a better appreciation for the unique capabilities that partners bring to the table.
+When it comes to the vast world of technology, visionaries that develop certain technical skills also tend to learn that they cannot be experts at everything.
+Instead, they recognize the value of focusing on their core competencies and gaining access to other expertise through mutually beneficial partnerships.

 Respondents told us the best partnerships are built on strong personal relationships among humans.

-Our survey showed that logistics companies are willing to partner on almost any digital transformation initiative, including legacy modernization, where they presumably feel they have the in-house knowledge to upgrade those systems on their own.
+Our survey showed that automotive companies are willing to partner on almost any digital transformation initiative, but they are least likely to work with partners on legacy modernization, where they presumably feel they have the in-house knowledge to upgrade those systems on their own.

-Survey participants reported that their companies were most likely to ask an external partner to both lead and deliver on sophisticated initiatives like drones and AI, as well as DevOps and Agile.
-About one-fourth of incumbent companies turn to partners for help with these sorts of initiatives that require specialized or hard-to-recruit expertise.
+Survey participants reported that their automotive companies were most likely to ask an external partner to both lead and deliver on sophisticated initiatives such as drones and VR as well as BPM and enterprise service management solutions.
+Nearly one third of incumbents in the automotive industry turn to partners for help with these sorts of initiatives that require specialized, hard-to-recruit expertise.

 Accelerating the journey

-As mentioned in the Amplify section above, every logistics company—including visionaries—needs to prioritize specific digital transformation projects in order to maximize the impact of scarce resources.
+As mentioned in the Amplify section above, every automotive company — including visionaries — needs to prioritize specific digital transformation projects in order to maximize the impact of scarce resources.

 How can a company know which projects to prioritize?